 SunSet at Mt Whitney

 When I’m not hamming it up at home, I take it on the road in my RV with an IC 7000, an AH-4 tuner and a converted military vertical.
-For FD or CQP I’ll throw in a TH3jr.
-If "louder" is needed an FL2000 adds some punch.
-RVing and ham radio are a perfect fit.
+I've had too much fun working on RV style HF antennes.
+If "louder" is needed there are a couple of 500 watt amps.
+RVing and ham radio (and homebrew beer) are a perfect fit.
 Camping with side of DX is the way to go.
 In a modern RV, field exercises are a real pleasure.
 For you purists out there, I checked the rules and there is no PAIN & SUFFERING bonus.
-Believe me after 4+ decades of some harsh outside ops, senior discounts bring a demand for some well deserved comfort.
-Some of you may have seen my setup at the Visalia International DX Convention, if you spot my rig, the one with the “Big Blue Spike,” stop in for a cold one.
+Believe me after 5+ decades of some harsh outside ops, senior discounts bring a demand for some well deserved comfort.
+Some of you may have seen my setup at the Visalia International DX Convention.
+But now the IDXC has banned RVs

-Last but not least are the guardians of the ManCave, the Contest Dogs of Doom, DangerDogs Inc.the security team of Meko and Sparky -The Lads-.
+Last but not least are the guardians of the ManCave, the Contest Dogs of Doom, DangerDogs Inc. The DX Dogs ... the security team of Sparky and Keko -The Lads-.

 Here’s to rubbing elbows with you in the next contest or pile up.